-Diemarden Demonstration Site (Germany)The Diemarden Demonstration Site is 500 hectares and is situated at the southern border of the university town Göttingen.
+Diemarden Demonstration Site (Germany)The PARTRIDGE Demonstration Site ‘Diemarden’ is about 500 hectares.
+The area is situated at the southern border of the university town Göttingen

-The project demonstration site was part of this study and since 2006 partridge counts have been held and radio tagging of the birds was started in 2009.
-To improve the quality of the habitat, flower strips were introduced in 2005.
+The project demonstration site was part of this study and since 2006, partridge counts have been carried out and radio-tagging of the birds was started in 2009.
+To improve the quality of the habitat, partridge-friendly flower strips were introduced in 2005.

 For further details, please contact: